davepivonka/mordecai3/README.md

 ❖ **Offline Wikipedia and Geonames index:**
-> Note: We can easily update the index and update it, the code is publicly available.
+> Note: We can easily update the index, the code is available.
 But let's use the pre-built 2023 version for now:

 ❖ ✅ Now, download the pre-built offline Geonames and Wikipedia index from `https://andrewhalterman.com/files/geonames_wiki_index_2023-03-02.tar.gz` or run `wget https://andrewhalterman.com/files/geonames_wiki_index_2023-03-02.tar.gz`